CloudLabs-Samples/EduLabs/MachineLearning/ML_Labs/Module_1/README.md

 We are going to be using a **Classification** algorithm , and we will be making use of **Two-Class Boosted Decision Tree** which is ideal in predicting true or false scenario.Hence, we want to train our model, and we begin to split the data before training our model.

-1. In the left navigation pane, click on **Machine Learning Algorithms** and scroll down until you find **Two-Class Boosted Decision Tree**.
+1. In the left navigation pane, remove the entires from Search bar and then, click on **Machine Learning Algorithms** from the list and scroll down until you find **Two-Class Boosted Decision Tree**.

    ![ML Algorithm](https://raw.githubusercontent.com/SD-14/EduLabs/main/MachineLearning/Images/018.png)